pkaliosis/pkaliosis.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a first-year PhD student in Computer Science at Stony Brook University, NY, USA, advised by Prof.<a href='https://www3.cs.stonybrook.edu/~samaras/'> Dimitris Samaras</a>.
+I am currently a first-year PhD student in Computer Science at Stony Brook University, NY, USA, advised by Prof.<a href='https://www3.cs.stonybrook.edu/~samaras/'> Dimitris Samaras</a> and Prof.<a href='https://www3.cs.stonybrook.edu/~has/'> Andrew Schwartz.

 My research interests lie in the fields of Computer Vision and Natural Language Processing with focus on Multimodal Learning.
 I am currently working on interdisciplinary research inspired by Cognitive and Computational Social Science.
-I am fortunate to be advised by <a href='https://www3.cs.stonybrook.edu/~samaras/'>Prof. Dimitris Samaras</a>, while I also collaborate with <a href ='https://www3.cs.stonybrook.edu/~has/'>Prof. Andrew Schwartz</a>, <a href='https://owenrambow.com'>Prof. Owen Rambow</a> and <a href='https://www.stonybrook.edu/commcms/psychology/faculty/faculty_profiles/gzelinsky'> Prof. Gregory Zelinsky</a>.
+I am fortunate to be advised by <a href='https://www3.cs.stonybrook.edu/~samaras/'>Prof. Dimitris Samaras</a> and <a href ='https://www3.cs.stonybrook.edu/~has/'>Prof. Andrew Schwartz</a>, while I also collaborate with <a href='https://owenrambow.com'>Prof. Owen Rambow</a> and <a href='https://www.stonybrook.edu/commcms/psychology/faculty/faculty_profiles/gzelinsky'> Prof. Gregory Zelinsky</a>.

 Previously, I was a Research Engineer at the Computational Intelligence Laboratory (MagCIL) of NCSR Demokritos working on multimodal learning with <a href='https://tyiannak.github.io/index.html'>Dr. Theodoros Giannakopoulos</a>.
 Before joining SBU, I obtained my undergrad and master's degree at Athens University of Economics and Business working with <a href='https://ipavlopoulos.github.io'>Assistant Prof. John Pavlopoulos</a> and <a href='https://www2.aueb.gr/users/ion/'>Prof. Ion Androutsopoulos</a>.